Coming up with creative content ideas on a regular basis is not an easy task, but it’s essential for traffic growth and Google rankings.

 1. Explore Trends And Opinions On Facebook

-Join groups and like pages that are close to your niche, industry or general interest of what you’d like to write about.
-Take heed of the discussions that happen there, pay attention to people’s questions and problems that can be solved for YOUR audience with YOUR content.
+Take heed of the discussions that happen there, pay attention to people’s questions and problems that can be solved for your audience.

-A very useful tool to go about this in-depth is Pages to Watch, found under your personal Facebook page’s Insights tab.
+A very useful tactic to go about this in-depth is the section Pages to Watch, found under your personal Facebook page’s Insights tab.
 This compares the performance of your page to those that are similar to you in category and topic.
 This lets you see the top posts by any of the said pages.

 2. Let YouTube Guide Your Content Ideas

 Did you know that YouTube is the second largest search engine in the world?

 As such, its content ideation potentials are limitless.
 A good place to look first is the Popular section on YouTube.
 You can use it to your advantage by looking for trendy topics there and also finding something of relevance to your industry, niche, business and, of course, your audience.